anonrig/patch-test/files/preamble.md

 # Code of Conduct

-The OpenJS Foundation and its member projects use [Contributor Covenant v2.0](https://contributor-covenant.org/version/2/0/code_of_conduct) as their code of conduct.
-The full text is included [below](#contributor-covenant-code-of-conduct-v20) in English, and [translations](https://www.contributor-covenant.org/translations) are available on the Contributor Covenant website.
+The OpenJS Foundation and its member projects use a modified version of the Contributor Covenant as their code of conduct, and the translations from the original script will not reflect all modifications.
+The full text is included below in English, and [the original translations](https://www.contributor-covenant.org/translations) are available on the Contributor Covenant website.

 ## Commitment

 All recipients of reports commit to:

-- maintain the confidentiality with regard to the reporter and victim of an incident, and
+- maintain the confidentiality with regard to the reporter and victim of an incident
-- participate in the path for escalation as outlined in the section on Escalation when required.
+- participate in the path for escalation as outlined in the section on Escalation when required

 ## Report an issue in a project